Best Practice Guidelines: Healthcare Practice Management & POPIA Compliance Framework

 The immune system is the body's defence against infectious organisms and other invaders and endocrinology is the collection of glands that produce hormones that regulate metabolism, growth and development, tissue function, sexual function, reproduction, sleep, and mood, among other things.

 Comprises the skin and its appendages acting to protect the body from various kinds of damage, such as loss of water or damages from outside.
 The integumentary system includes hair, scales, feathers, hooves, and nails.

 ADD, ADHD, anxiety, bipolar disorder, depression, OCD, substance dependency and general notes.

 A psychological disability or psychiatric disability refers to a spectrum of mental disorders or conditions that influence our emotions, cognitions, and/or behaviours.

 Cranial, dermatomes, reflexes, sensory system, motor system and general notes.

 The nervous system is made up of two parts: the central and peripheral nervous system and deals with disorders of the nervous system.
 It includes the brain, spinal cord and nerves.

 Diagnosis & Plan

-Diagnosis and Plan assists in planning the patients treatment and recovery.
+Diagnosis and Plan assist in planning the patient's treatment and recovery.
 Assisting in the following: